ehrpg/qstar/qstar.md

 a character.
 Severe wounds, illness and temporary handicaps (such as broken arms or legs) are abstracted away in the health pool.
 If health reaches zero the character dies.
-Health is determined by rolling a number of dices equal to your **Might** rank.
-Which dice is rolled is determined by race.
+Health is determined by rolling a number of dices equal to your **Might** rank and then adding the base health pool of your race to the results.
+Which dice is rolled is also determined by race.
 Health cannot recovered by resting, and requires external methods (medicine, first aid etc.) to recover.
 Whenever you permanently increase or decrease **Might** you must roll the health dice and add or subtract that value from your health pool.